Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Remove-AzVmssNetworkInterfaceConfiguration.md

 ### NameParameterSet
 ```
-Remove-AzureRmVmssNetworkInterfaceConfiguration [-VirtualMachineScaleSet] <PSVirtualMachineScaleSet>
+Remove-AzVmssNetworkInterfaceConfiguration [-VirtualMachineScaleSet] <PSVirtualMachineScaleSet>
  [-Name] <String> [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ### IdParameterSet
 ```
-Remove-AzureRmVmssNetworkInterfaceConfiguration [-VirtualMachineScaleSet] <PSVirtualMachineScaleSet>
+Remove-AzVmssNetworkInterfaceConfiguration [-VirtualMachineScaleSet] <PSVirtualMachineScaleSet> [-Id] <String>
- [-Id] <String> [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
+ [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Remove-AzureRmVmssNetworkInterfaceConfiguration** cmdlet removes a network interface configuration from a Virtual Machine Scale Set (VMSS).
+The **Remove-AzVmssNetworkInterfaceConfiguration** cmdlet removes a network interface configuration from a Virtual Machine Scale Set (VMSS).

 ## EXAMPLES

 ### Example 1: Remove an interface configuration
 ```
-PS C:\> $VMSS = Get-AzureRmVmss -ResourceGroupName "ResourceGroup11" -VMScaleSetName "ContosoVMSS14"
+PS C:\> $VMSS = Get-AzVmss -ResourceGroupName "ResourceGroup11" -VMScaleSetName "ContosoVMSS14"
-PS C:\> Remove-AzureRmVmssNetworkInterfaceConfiguration -VirtualMachineScaleSet $VMSS -Name "ContosoVmssInterface02"
+PS C:\> Remove-AzVmssNetworkInterfaceConfiguration -VirtualMachineScaleSet $VMSS -Name "ContosoVmssInterface02"
 ```

-The first command gets a VMSS by using the Get-AzureRmVmss cmdlet, and then stores it in the $VMSS variable.
+The first command gets a VMSS by using the Get-AzVmss cmdlet, and then stores it in the $VMSS variable.
 The second command removes the network interface configuration named ContosoVmssInterface02 from the set in $VMSS.

 ## PARAMETERS